ktkanas/OrangeHRM-Testing-SQA/README.md

 ---

-## 🧠 Use This Project For
+## 🧠 Using This Project For

 - QA job applications or internships
 - Manual testing portfolio showcase
 - Practice writing structured test artifacts
-- Creating real-world bug reports
+- showcasing my ability in working on real-world bug reports

 ---